dherzey/DataTalks_DataEngineering_2023/week_2_workflow_orchestration/week2_homework.md

 github_block.save("zoomcamp-github", overwrite=True)
 ```

-We can, then, create our deployment by directing our deployment storage to our Github repo:
+We can then create our deployment by directing our deployment storage to our Github repo:

 ```python
 from prefect.deployments import Deployment